-Lance Ray (PGY2 Emergency Medicine RPD): Lance is an Emergency Medicine Clinical Pharmacist and the PGY2 Residency Program Director at Denver Health.
-He is clinical instructor in the Department of Emergency Medicine and affiliate facultyfor the Global Emergency Care Initiative at CU Department of Medicine, and lecturer at the School of Pharmacy at the University of Colorado Anschutz Campus.
-Dr. Ray’s clinical interests and research activities inlcudeacute management of dysrrhythmia and anticoagulation reversal He received his PharmD from the University of Texas College of Pharmacy in 2006.
-Over the last 12 years he has served as an ED pharmacist in multiple academic tertiary care emergency departments, including two with level-one trauma designation, over his 16 total years of experience as a clinical pharmacist.
-He has held various leadership positions within the Texas ASHP affiliate board of directors and currently active within ACCP and the ASHP Advisory Group for Emergency Medicine.
-He is the recipient of multiple pharmacy preceptor awards, and has traveled extensively with medical outreach trips across Guatemala.
-Outside of work Lance enjoys oil painting, listening to music, working on classic cars and snow skiing.
+Lance Ray (PGY2, Emergency Medicine RPD): Lance is an Emergency Medicine Clinical Pharmacist and the PGY2 Residency Program Director at Denver Health.
+He is highly involved in physician resident teaching as faculty with the Department of Emergency Medicine and also lectures at the Denver Health Paramedic School and CU School of Pharmacy.
+Dr. Ray’s clinical interests and research activities include resuscitation and acute management of dysrhythmia.
+He is a member of the first national EM pharmacist research collaborative (EM-PHARMNET) and founding member of the EM pharmacist interest group for SAEM.
+He received his PharmD from the University of Texas College of Pharmacy in 2006.
+Over the last decade he has served as an ED pharmacist in multiple academic tertiary care emergency departments, including two level-one trauma designated.
+He has been extensively involved with ASHP and state affiliate chapters in Texas and Colorado and is currently a delegate in the ASHP House of Delegates.
+He is also active within ACCP and ASHP Emergency Medicine advisory groups, recipient of multiple pharmacy preceptor awards, and has traveled extensively with medical outreach trips across Guatemala, and whitewater rafting.